Are you interested in using compound lifts in your workout program?

 The Barbell Squat

 The squat is the king of lower body exercises.
-This movement will train the quadriceps, adductors, glutes, hamstrings, low back/spinal erectors, and core.
+This movement will train the quadriceps, adductors, glutes, hamstrings, lower back / spinal erectors, and core.

 The deadlift trains more muscle groups than any other exercise that we know of.
-It trains the hamstrings, glutes, spinal erectors, quadriceps, core, upper back, and forearms.
-They will also train grip strength.
+It trains the posterior chain which includes hamstrings, glutes, and spinal erectors.
+It also trains your quadriceps, core, upper back, forearms and grip strength.

-The bench press trains the chest, the anterior shoulders, the triceps, and muscles in the lower body if done correctly.
+The bench press allows you to lift the heaviest amount of weight with your upper body.
+It trains the chest, the anterior shoulders, the triceps, and muscles in the lower body if done correctly.

 The horizontal row trains the rhomboids, the lats, the middle trapezius and lower traps, the posterior shoulders, the spinal erectors, the forearms, and the biceps.
 They will also train grip strength.